 We’ve already sung Natalist’s praises re: their ovulation tests, but did you know that they also sold some of the best fertility-boosting supplements out there?

-Like their ovulation tests, their fertility supplement packaging is beautiful.
-That said, Natalist isn’t just about marketing and design.
-Their fertility supplements actually check out and do their job.
+Like their ovulation tests, their supplement packaging is beautiful.
+That said, Natalist isn’t just about design.
+Their fertility supplements actually check out.
 We’re especially psyched about their CoQ10 and Prenatal for Her offerings, which both assist with fertility and a healthy pregnancy.

 The Prenatal for Her includes 30 daily prenatal supplement packets that contain the optimal dosage of 21 ingredients like choline, folate, iron, B6, B12, iodine, biotin and selenium.
 Natalist has also upped their original dosages of choline, calcium and B12.
 And it’s free from all that junk you don’t want: artificial coloring, preservatives, flavoring, allergens…you get the idea.